ZacBlanco/props-rs/README.md

 # props-rs

-`props-rs` is a parser library which can parse Java `properties` file definitions.
+`props-rs` is a parser library which can parse Java `.properties` file definitions.
 This library is a fork and improvement of an older, unmaintained (and now, non-public) version of the [`dotproperties`](https://crates.io/crates/dotproperties) library on crates.io.

-It was modernized to use some more modern Rust features as well as use the latest `nom` parsing library.
+It was updated to use more modern Rust features as well as use the latest `nom` parsing library.

 ## Issues/Discussion